-This includes blockbuster movies, such as Arrival, The Girl on the Train and The Man from U.N.C.L.E.
-It also includes TV series, including exclusives made by Amazon itself - as part of the Amazon Originals line-up - or licensed by the company.
+This includes blockbuster movies and TV series, including exclusives made by Amazon itself - as part of the Amazon Originals line-up - or licensed by the company.

-As detailed above, you can also subscribe to Amazon Prime Video on Amazon.co.uk and Amazon.com for £5.99 or $8.99 a month respectively without any of the other Prime benefits, but considering it only costs £2/$2 a month more for full Prime membership (less if you pay annually) that doesn't seem the best value for money.
+You can also subscribe to Amazon Prime Video on Amazon.co.uk and Amazon.com for £5.99 or $8.99 a month respectively without any of the other Prime benefits, but considering it only costs £2/$3 a month more for full Prime membership (less if you pay annually) that doesn't seem the best value for money.

-Prime Music offers more than two million music tracks to listen to on demand, streamed over the internet to any one of multiple devices.
-It is included with a Prime subscription, but you can also choose to pay extra (£7.99 a month, £79 a year for Prime members in the UK, $7.99/$79 in the US) for a Music Unlimited pass to expand the music choice to more than 40 million tracks.
+Amazon Music Prime offers more than two million music tracks to listen to on-demand, streamed over the internet to multiple devices.
+It is included with a Prime subscription, but you can also choose to pay extra (£7.99 a month for Prime members in the UK, $7.99 in the US) for an Amazon Music Unlimited pass to expand the music choice to more than 40 million tracks.

 Audible original audio series can also be listened to with an American Prime membership.
 That service is yet to come to the UK.